lens-protocol/lens-sdk/.changeset/honest-buses-flow.md

 "@lens-protocol/client": minor
 ---

-**feat**: Added `authentication.fromRefreshToken` method to allow to authenticate LensClient from an existing refresh token
+**feat**: Added `authentication.authenticateWith` method to allow to authenticate LensClient with an existing refresh token